 Moving forward, in 1971, Wilson Electric Works merged with Sterling Investments, a group company of the Shapoorji Pallonji Group, to form an EPC powerhouse called Sterling and Wilson.
 The decision empowered us to ride on global opportunities and emerge as a leading market player in due course.

 The new entity Sterling and Wilson Private Limited commenced its operations in the 1970s with a few large-scale projects in the Middle East, further venturing into the Asian subcontinent and various other countries.
 Within a short span it created a strong presence in regions such as the Middle East, Africa, Europe, the Americas, and Australia.
 Sterling and Wilson currently has operations in 29 countries.

 The Solar EPC Division of Sterling and Wilson Private Limited, Sterling and Wilson Solar Limited commenced operations in 2011 and was subsequently demerged in 2017.
 This division was formed to tap into the growing renewable energy market and became one of the leading solar EPC solutions providers in the world.

-Now, as Sterling and Wilson Renewable Energy Limited, the company has expanded its renewable energy offerings to include EPC solutions for Hybrid Energy, Energy Storage and Waste-to-Energy.
+Now, as Sterling and Wilson Renewable Energy Limited, the company has expanded its renewable energy offerings to include EPC solutions for Hybrid Energy and Energy Storage.